This topic is a linked part of a larger work: “Edgeryders OÜ Company Manual”

 =QUERY(RevenueData, "SELECT '"&ProjectName&"', '"&Status&"', A, C, D LABEL '"&ProjectName&"' '', '"&Status&"' ''" )

 Make the first status log entry.
-Go to your copy of the Status sheet.
+Go to sheet “Status”.
 There are some example rows that you’ll have to delete, while adapting the first one to your case.
 Afterwards, it will look like this:

 It is important to keep this up to date, esp. to set the “Status” column to “Active” after a contract was signed.
 Because only projects marked “Active” are included in the company-wide cashflow prediction in our Magic Spreadsheet.
 Also, the project probability numbers will be used to estimate the worth of Edgeryders’ project pipeline.

 Fill in the revenue items.
-Adapt your copy of the Revenue sheet so it reflects the dates and amounts of the invoices you expect the client to pay, according to the contract conditions.
+Adapt sheet “Revenue” so it reflects the dates and amounts of the invoices you expect the client to pay, according to the contract conditions.

 Deleting rows.
 You can delete any of the example rows without issues.
 When deleting an own row, remember to also delete the corresponding column in the Revenue sheet.